 Fill: 8 oz. of 800-fill down

 What we like: Warm and comfortable.

-What we don’t: More expensive and less insulation than the Rab Neutrino Endurance.
+What we don’t: More expensive and no warmer than the cheaper Rab Neutrino Endurance.

-For a step up in warmth from the Patagonia Down Sweater or Ultralight, the Fitz Roy Parka is built for cold winter conditions.
-You get approximately 6.4 ounces (183 grams) of 800-fill down and a high-sheen fabric on the shoulders for added moisture protection.
-The large baffles and build look similar to the Down Sweater, and the 20D shell fabric is roughly the same strength.
-The Fitz Roy, however, is built for the winter months while the Down Sweater and Ultralight models are more for shoulder seasons and layering.
-It’s worth noting that 6.4 ounces of down fill lags behind both the less expensive Rab Neutrino Endurance above (7.9 ounces of 800-fill down) and Mountain Equipment Lightline below (10.4 oz. of 675-fill down), which hurts the Fitz Roy in our rankings.
+For a step up in warmth from the Patagonia Down Sweater and Ultralight, the Fitz Roy Down Parka is built for cold winter conditions.
+You get approximately 8 ounces (227 grams) of 800-fill down along with a Pertex Quantum shell for moisture protection.
+The jacket was updated for 2017-2018 with smaller baffles that resemble a puffed-up Down Sweater, and the 20D shell fabric is roughly the same strength.
+The Fitz Roy, however, has a longer cut for more coverage during the winter months while the Down Sweater and Ultralight models are designed more for shoulder seasons and layering.
+It’s worth noting that 8 ounces of down fill is less than the cheaper Rab Neutrino Endurance above (8.8 ounces of 800-fill down), which hurts the Fitz Roy in our rankings.

-In many ways, the Fitz Roy is a hybrid casual/performance piece.
-It has some advanced features like gusseted underarms for range of motion, a two-way main zipper for belaying, and elasticized cuffs that do a good job staying out of your way during physical activity.
+In many ways, the Fitz Roy Parka is a hybrid casual/performance piece.
+It has some advanced features like a helmet-compatible hood, a two-way main zipper for belaying, and elasticized cuffs that do a good job staying out of your way during physical activity.
 But the jacket still looks the part for city wear in the frigid months, making it a nice option for just about any type of winter use.
-Patagonia also offers a standard Fitz Roy jacket, but we recommend steering clear as it only has 4 ounces of down fill and isn’t significantly warmer than the Down Sweater.
+Patagonia also offers a standard Fitz Roy jacket, but we recommend steering clear as it only has 4.5 ounces of down fill yet costs $349.

 Weight: 12.8 oz.

 Fill: 5.3 oz. of 900-fill down

 What we like: Impressive warmth for the weight.